vpandey-om/HomingCas9/README.md

 On day 0, the male mutants transfected  with either  PlasmoGEMvectororhoming vector were separately fed to mosquitoes in duplicate: "Mosquito Feed 1" (MF1, indicated by blue dots) and "Mosquito Feed 2" (MF2, indicated by red dots).
 For each mosquito feed, we collected one day 0 input sample.
 Therefore, on day 0, we generated a total of four samples.

 On day 13 or 14, we collected output samples from each mosquito feed in duplicate.
-Consequently, on day 13 or 14, we generated a total of eight samples.
+Consequently, on day 14, we generated a total of eight samples for each set.

 ![Sample description](https://github.com/vpandey-om/Fertility_screen/blob/master/output/sample.png)